massung/json/README.md

 Notice how since the JSON was an array, we got back an array of `account` objects.
 And, if we look inside, we'll see that since the `|login|` slot was declared with `:type login`, it was further decoded as well.

-*NOTE: The symbol name of each slot in a class is what's used to decode into an object instance.
+The symbol name of each slot in a class is what's used to decode into an object instance.
 The `assoc` is performed with `:test #'string=`.
-This means it's probably better to use `|symbol|` symbols to clearly get the case sensitivity that is desired for each slot name.*
+This means it's probably better to use `|symbol|` symbols to clearly get the case sensitivity that is desired for each slot name.

+*NOTE: If your class is `subtypep` of `condition` then `json-decode-into` will use `make-condition` instead of `make-instance` to create your object.*

 ## Encoding to JSON